-Its emblem consists of the Taegeuk symbol surrounded by five stylized leaves, symbolizing the country's national flower, the Rose of Sharon, and a ribbon with the official Korean name of the country in Korean letters.
+The emblem of South Korea consists of the Taegeuk symbol surrounded by five stylized leaves, symbolizing the country's national flower, the Rose of Sharon, and a ribbon with the official Korean name of the country in Korean letters.
+The emblem symbolizes South Korea's cultural and philosophical values of harmony, balance, and unity while incorporating elements of its national identity and heritage, making it a powerful representation of the country's character and aspirations.

-South Korea, officially known as the Republic of Korea, is a country that forms the southern part of the Korean Peninsula in East Asia.
-Its capital is Seoul, and its population is about 51.74 million (2021).
-According to its land and sea borders, it borders with China, Japan, and North Korea.
+South Korea, officially the Republic of Korea, is a country forming the southern part of the Korean Peninsula in East Asia.
+Its capital city is Seoul, and it has a population of approximately 51.74 million (2021).
+The country is known for its advanced technology, rich cultural heritage, and dynamic economy.
+It shares land and sea borders with China, Japan, and North Korea.

 Capital and largest city: | Seoul |